hpe-storage/container-storage-provider/spec.md

 ### `/containers/v1/volumes`

 This endpoint is used to manage the creation, update, and deletion of volumes that are used for container environments.
+Note the `config` attribute is a map that will receive all of the parameters defined within the storage class associated with the persistent volume being provisioned through the CSI driver.
+Annotations on the persistent volume claim will override those parameters from the storage class.
+Each CSP implementation is responsible for handling the parameters defined within the storage class associated with the persistent volume claim.

 The following methods will be supported against this endpoint.

 GET `/containers/v1/volumes`
  * Return all of the volumes used for containers on the array.